Eventide Home fire: Aftermath

 The fire chief of Kingston initially theorized that an electrical short could have started the fire and stated that there was no proof of arson.
 Prime Minister Michael Manley publicly stated shortly after the fire that there was a possibility the fire was started by arsonists—telephone lines going to the building were discovered to have been cut before the fire.
 Though the fire chief continued to argue against such suggestions, police later noted reports of four men fleeing the building.
 Manley also proclaimed the following Monday a day of national mourning while money and goods were raised for the victims.

-At the time the fire was the most deadly ever in Jamaica, killing a total of 157 people, and the worst worldwide since the 1978 Cinema Rex fire that killed over 420 people.
+At the time the fire was the most deadly ever in Jamaica, killing over 145 people.
+Some sources report specific figures of 153 or 157.
+It was also the worst worldwide since the 1978 Cinema Rex fire.
 Damages were estimated to be approximately $150,000.
 On May 27, The Gleaner reported that 145 of those who died had their remains "buried in 26 wooden coffins in a single grave at National Heroes Park" in a funeral that was attended by thousands of people.
 Six months after the fire the home was attacked by gunmen.

 An article in Geographical Review published in 1984 wrote that the cause had never been "legally determined".
 In 1993 Lee Davis, writing for Facts On File, stated that the fire had been sparked by an electrical short, noting that an ensuing investigation reached that conclusion.
 The Jamaica Observer wrote in 2018 that the "general view" was the fire was arson.

 In 1997 the Sistren Theatre Collective put on their play, QPH, in memory of the fire.
 It won a National Theatre Critic's Award.